eduvpn/documentation/PROFILE_CONFIG.md

 it made sense to use this opportunity to tie this in with other configuration flags instead of introducing a "version" or "compat" configuration option.

+All eduVPN and Let's Connect! clients for Windows, macOS, Android and iOS will work fine with or without `tlsCrypt`.

+However, some Linux distributions, Ubuntu 16.04 LTS in particular, the `tlsCrypt` option won't work, i.e. Ubuntu 16.04 LTS will be unable to connect to the VPN server as it uses OpenVPN 2.3 by default.
+If connecting from Ubuntu 16.04 LTS is important, this can be fixed by disabling `tlsCrypt` on the VPN server.

+You can edit `/etc/vpn-server-api/default/config.php` and look for the `tlsCrypt` option and set it to `false`.
+Then "Apply Changes" as shown below.

+**NOTE**: existing client configurations WILL stop working when you change `tlsCrypt` if you are not using the eduVPN or Let's Connect! applications!

 ## Apply Changes

 The OpenVPN server configuration can be regenerated like this: